OrienteerBAP/Orienteer-Guidebook/about_orienteer.md

 etc

-##Approach to building a data model
+##Building a Business App on Orienteer: the Approach
 The approach to building a data model in Orienteer inherits much from OrientDB.
 The schema is built of classes connected as nodes.
 Objects (instances) of classes are called documents.
-You can find out more about OrientDB data model in [OrientDB documentation](http://orientdb.com/docs/last/).
+You can find more on OrientDB data model in [OrientDB documentation](http://orientdb.com/docs/last/).

-##
-Features coming in next versions
+##Features Coming in Next Versions

 * Backup/restore
 * Software upgrading